-18. The total cost of a JPO is estimated by the HR Section and will vary depending on the grade of the post, the duty station and the candidate's marital status.
-The cost estimate for a JPO (P-2, The Hague, no dependents) would be approximately USD 270,000 for two years including 12 per cent administrative overhead costs.
+17. The total cost of a JPO is estimated by the HR Section and will vary depending on the grade of the post, the duty station and the candidate's marital status.
+A sample cost estimate for a JPO (P-2, The Hague, with or without dependents) is include in annex IV.